 The folks at Chase Distillery LLC tell us that…

-“The smoked water is made by using water from our borehole well and sits in the coolest part of the smoke house for five days in order to pick up a delicate sweet ashy and smokey flavor.”
+“The smoked water is made by using water from our borehole well and sits in the coolest part of the smokehouse for five days to pick up a delicate sweet ashy and smokey flavor.”

-“It then passes through a natural mild filter to ensure no impurities are gathered from the wood particles.
-The smoked water then gets combined with our Chase original Vodka for a period of around seven days, creating a fantastic new taste with a smooth soft finish.”
+“It then passes through a mild natural filter to ensure there are no impurities gathered from the wood particles.
+The smoked water then gets combined with our Chase original Vodka for around seven days, creating a fantastic new taste with a smooth, soft finish.”

 Nose: “Warm and inviting like a great British campfire.
-An initial peppery haze opens up to a light sweet and creamy oak smoke with delicate notes of ash flitting by in the breeze.”
+An initial peppery haze opens up to a lightly sweet and creamy oak smoke with delicate notes of ash flitting by in the breeze.”

 Palate: “Sweet and light woody notes of licorice root greet the palate on entry.
-Hints of charcoal and black pepper lead the way with a lightly tingling bitterness and spice before the billowing oak smoke that follows.”
+Hints of charcoal and black pepper lead the way with a trace of light tingling bitterness and spice before the billowing oak smoke that follows.”